 Pets are often victims of raccoon attacks because they unintentionally provoke them by simply being curious and want a sniff.
 This is why pet vaccinations are so crucial for the safety of your dogs and cats.
 This includes vaccines for Rabies, leptospirosis, Distemper, Lyme disease, and raccoon roundworm.
 Additionally it is crucial to give your pet a flea, tick, and heartworm medicine frequently.

 Raccoons are very intelligent, and they have excellent memories and problem solving skills.
-They could utilize their ancestral paws to grasp how long does marijuana stay in your system, tear, and pry.
+They could utilize their ancestral paws to grasp, tear, and pry.
 They split down attic insulation, chew up electric wiring, soil floorboards and ceilings with their droppings, and much more.
 But, even though raccoons cannot access the interior parts of a home or building, they can still bring a load of structural damages to your house.
 They will tear up lawns searching for grubs, wipe out gardens, pry off siding, rip off roof shingles, rummage through garbage cans, steal bird seed and pet foods, and so much more.

 Dealing With a Raccoon Problem

-If you’ve got a raccoon problem, you will need to take control by eliminating whatever is bringing them to your property.
+If you’ve got a raccoon problem, you will need to take control with raccoon removal oklahoma city by eliminating whatever is bringing them to your property.
 For example:

 Only take the garbage cans outside to the driveway on the morning of garbage pickup day, do not leave pet food as well as other sources of water and food out (bird baths, squirrel feeders, bird seed, pet food bowls, stored bags of pet foods, etc.), installing motion lighting or audio machines to scare raccoons away, setting up fencing to protect your gardens, and removing shelter options like compost piles, log piles, pet homes, and more.
 You will also have to contact a licensed raccoon removal and management company to inspect your property and guarantee